-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: 2020

 Lotus made a name for itself by designing roadsters that are as nimble on back roads as on the track.
 The Evija is a completely different kind of sports car, though.
-It’s bigger and heavier than an Evora, and it ditches the mid-engined configuration for a 2,000-horsepower electric powertrain (seriously) that puts a motor behind each wheel.
-Carbon fiber helps offset the weight added by the battery pack, but, nonetheless, the Evija weighs about 3,700 pounds.
+It’s bigger and heavier than an Evora, and it ditches the mid-engined configuration for a 2,000 hp electric powertrain (seriously) that puts a motor behind each wheel.
+Carbon fiber helps offset the weight added by the battery pack, but the Evija weighs about 3,700 pounds.

-With colossal power comes a colossal price, however.
-The first electric Lotus costs between 1.5 and 2.5 million British pounds (about $1.9 and $3.2 million, respectively), and production is limited to 130 examples.
+With colossal power comes a colossal price.
+The first electric Lotus costs between 1.5 and 2.5 million British pounds (about $1.9 and $3.2 million), and production is limited to 130 examples.
+The first year’s production is sold out.

 Lucid Air

 Backed by Saudi Arabia’s sovereign wealth fund, Lucid is one of the quieter startups in the automotive industry.
-It hasn’t made bold claims about dethroning Tesla, and it hasn’t promised to pelt the gasoline-powered engine into the pantheon of automotive history, yet the Air sedan it announced in 2016 is nearly ready to enter production.
-Its official unveiling is scheduled for April 2020.
-Preliminary specifications list a 1,000-horsepower output and at least 400 miles of range, though more basic versions will join the lineup a little later in the production run.
+It hasn’t made bold claims about dethroning Tesla, though it’s developing a high-performance car, and it hasn’t promised to pelt the gasoline-powered engine into the pantheon of automotive history, yet the Air sedan it announced in 2016 is nearly ready to enter production.
+Introduced online in September 2020, it offers a monstrous 1,080 horsepower and 517 miles of driving range in its most powerful configuration.
+Cheaper, less powerful variants with less range will join the lineup a little bit later in the production run, the company confirmed.

-If all goes according to plan, production will start in a new factory located in Casa Grande, Arizona, in late 2020.
-Deliveries will begin shortly after, and you can reserve an early build slot with a refundable $2,500 deposit.
+Production will take place in a new factory located in Casa Grande, Arizona.
+Motorists can reserve an early build slot by sending the company a refundable $1,000 deposit.

 Mercedes-Benz EQA